ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/TechnicalOverview.rst

    * - task_skip_coldstart_YYYYMMDDHHmm.txt
      - Flag file for cold start

-         ..
-COMMENT: Do we have more info on this...?

 Once the workflow is launched, several files and directories are generated.
 A log file named ``log.launch_FV3LAM_wflow`` will be created (unless it already exists) in ``$EXPTDIR``.
 The first several workflow tasks (i.e., ``make_grid``, ``make_orog``, ``make_sfc_climo``, ``get_extrn_ics``, and ``get_extrn_lbcs``) are preprocessing tasks, and these tasks also result in the creation of new files and subdirectories, described in :numref:`Table %s <CreatedByWorkflow>`.